-The Fund assesses a company's alignment with the SDGs through the eight-pillar framework.
-The Fund will invest in companies with minimum of 20% of their revenue, profit, capital or operating expenditure or research and development linked to the SDGs.
+The Fund will invest in companies with minimum of 20% of their revenue, profit, capital or operating expenditure or research and development linked to the UN's SDGs.
 For companies classified in the benchmark as "Financials", alternative measures of materiality are used based on loans and customer base.
+The Fund will also invest up to 20% in SDG leaders.